PIut0/ERICA_Cheda/README.md

 $ virtualenv venv
 $ source venv/bin/activate
 ```
+If all went well then your command line prompt should now start with (venv).
 <!-- Django is installed in virtualenv.
 So you have to make python virtaul environment.
 Then activate it. -->

 #### 3. Install Django